 Historical Notes for this Recipe:

-This idea for using up all the broccoli was first posted in 2012.
-I’ve been eating my broccoli stems ever since, and the recipe was last updated with more information in 2023.
+This idea using broccoli stems was first posted in 2012.
+I’ve been saving and cooking my broccoli stems ever since, and the recipe was last updated with more information in 2026.